hyosung11/Launch-School/Courses/JS109/questions.md

 The last line of code returns `[ 2, 4, 6, 8, 10 ]`.
 This illustrates the concept of variable shadowing.

-On line 1, we declare a global variable `arr` and initialize it with a reference to the array `[1, 2, 3, 4, 5]` Then on line 2, we declare a constant `index` and initialize it with a template litteral.
+On line 1, we declare a global variable `arr` and initialize it with a reference to the array `[1, 2, 3, 4, 5]` Then on line 2, we declare a constant `index` and initialize it with a template literal.
 Then on line 3,  we iterate over `arr` with the `map` array method. `map` transforms each element of an array and replace it with the return value of the provided callback function.
 In that case, the callback function has 2 arguments, `el`and `index` . `index` will be initialized on each iteration with the value of the index of the element on which the callback is called, shadowing the global variable `index`.
 Each call to `map` will return the result of the expression assignment `index = el * 2`, the value of each element will be multiplied by 2 and then assigned to `index` that will be returned to `map`.

 ## What does the following code log and return and why?